 Study system and accessions

-We selected species belonging to two clades in the most recently reconstructed molecular phylogeny of Nepenthes from Meimburg and Heubl (2006).
-Low resolution in the Nepenthes phylogeny and recent prompts to include ecological information to collection material (Clarke and Moran 2011), motivated our use of niche models to increase the understanding of relationships and drivers of evolution within this genus.
-Insufficient occurance records for many species, due to either narrow endemism or low collection records, however, limits a wide-scale analysis of the genus.
-We chose to use 10 species for which we had sufficient data records and which could be closely linked with another species and put them into pairs (Figure 1).
+We selected species belonging to two clades in the most recently reconstructed molecular phylogeny of Nepenthes from Meimberg and Heubl (2006).
+Low resolution in the Nepenthes phylogeny and recent prompts to include ecological information in collection material (Clarke and Moran 2011), motivated our use of niche models to increase the understanding of relationships and drivers of evolution within this genus.
+Insufficient occurrence records for many species, due to either narrow endemism or low collection records, however, limit a wide-scale analysis of the genus.
+We chose to use 10 species for which we had sufficient data records and which could be closely associated with another species in order to form pairs (Figure 1).
 For the two clades encompassing these pairs, one clade is chiefly comprised of lowland species and the other is chiefly comprised of highland species (Table 1).
 These two clades are from here forward referred to as the lowland and highland clade, respectively.

 Locality data of 12 species comprising the 6 selected pairs were used for analysis of diversification (Table 1).
 The bulk of the locality data was derived from the specimen databases of Naturalis Biodiversity Center, the Global Biodiversity Information Facility, the Smithsonian Institution and the New York Botanical Garden.
-Verified and closely examined herbarium records were either geo-tagged in the field, or had named localities which were geo-referenced using online gazetteers.
+Verified and closely examined herbarium records were either geo-tagged in the field, or had named localities that were geo-referenced using online gazetteers.
 We removed replicate species records per 5 arc-minute spatial raster cell (Table 1).

 Ecological Niche Modeling